pepegar/mu-workshop/47deg-slides/slides/slides.md

 ## Configuring SBT

-We will need some sbt configuration in order to make this codegen work.
+We will need some **SBT** configuration in order to make this code generation work.
 Let's start checking out the correct tag:

 ```sh
 sbt "groll initial"
 ```

-And making sure everything works with
+And making sure everything works with:

 ```sh
 sbt clean compile